When first referred to the Stem Cell Clinic, your pet will be evaluated by the specialist orthopaedic team in the Queen Mother Hospital for Animals.

 Stem cell therapy for dogs is being offered for the following conditions

 - Osteoarthritis (arthritis), in particular the knee (stifle), elbow, shoulder, carpus (wrist), tarsus (ankle) and hip joint.

 - Selected tendon injuries such as supraspinatus tendinopathy (shoulder tendon problems), Achilles tendon.

 - Some cartilage joint diseases such as osteochondritis dissecans (OCD) and elbow dysplasia.

 Stem cell therapy for osteoarthritis is relatively new and there is some early promising evidence that it can be an effective alternative to medical treatment.
 However, it is not clear how stem cells work to improve osteoarthritis in humans or in dogs.
-The assumption was the injected cells would form new tissues such as cartilage, however, they also have immunomodulatory effects on joint inflammation, and may active the native stem cells.
-More research is required, however although not guaranteed, many dogs have seen clinical improvements for long durations after treatment.
-Dogs enrolled in stem cell treatment at the RVC will be closely monitored so we can help develop unbiased evidence for stem cell treatment.
+See Stem Cell Centre for more general information on stem cell therapy.

 If you are interested in referring a dog for stem cell therapy, please get in touch.
 The Stem Cell Clinic runs within the Queen Mother Hospital and is backed by key members Small Animal Orthopaedic Team that have backgrounds in stem cell biology or sports medicine and rehabilitation.